Recruitment and Selection Policy Statement

-- verification of the candidate’s identity
+- verification of identity

 - a satisfactory DBS disclosure if undertaking Regulated Activity

-- verification that you are not prohibited from teaching (where applicable)
+- verification that you are not prohibited from teaching

-- verification of the candidate’s medical fitness
+- verification of medical fitness for the particular role

 - the production of evidence of the right to work in the UK